How I got here

 Every operator in Perl (not just the Range operator) has six different behaviors depending on the invisible context in which its surrounding expression is being evaluated.
 When you evaluate a hash in a string context, for instance, you get back a string that’s a fraction, such as “7/10”, the numerator of which represents the current number of keys in the hash, and the denominator of which represents of total number of buckets allocated.
 And so on, and so forth.
 There are no rules, no heuristics, no patterns.
 It’s pure memorization.

-He’s right that a huge amount of learning Perl is memorization: committing all the operators and contexts and special global dollar-sign-plus-Chinese-character variables to memory and learning how to make them work together.
+He’s right that a huge amount of learning Perl is memorization: committing all the operators and contexts and special global dollar-sign-plus-random-character variables to memory and learning how to make them work together.
 And even though I’m fairly good at it, I hate learning things by memorization.
 I like to understand things, to know what makes them work and how their parts fit together; I don’t like hearing “oh, just assign this value to the the magic global $make_it_work variable, and remember that for next time”.

 All of this is part of why I use Python.